salamander2/RaspberryPi/README.md

 * Update the list of packages (repositories) with `sudo apt-get update`
 * Upgrade the RPi with `sudo apt-get upgrade`
 * You can combine this into one command: `sudo apt-get update && sudo apt-get upgrade`
+* You must be connected to the internet for this to work
 * You should do this every month or so to apply the most recent patches to the operating system.

 #### Installing the required tools